ruettenauer/feisr/README.md

 Rüttenauer T, Ludwig V (2020).
 “Fixed Effects Individual Slopes:
 Accounting and Testing for Heterogeneous Effects in Panel Data or Other Multilevel Models.”
-Sociological Methods and Research, Forthcoming.
+Sociological Methods and Research, OnlineFirst.
 <https://doi.org/10.1177/0049124120926211>.

 Wooldridge JM (2010).
 “Econometric Analysis of Cross Section and Panel